Oklahoma City Child Custody Lawyer

 Visitation Rights in Oklahoma

-The Oklahoma court will consider a number of factors when determining visitation rights, including:
+The Oklahoma court considers several factors when determining visitation rights, such as:

 - The relationship between the child and each parent